edicliuyang/Fungal-DBiT/README.md

 ## 🔬 Key Features

 - Spatial mapping of both host and fungal gene expression
-- Detection of fungal RNAs without poly(A) enrichment
+- Detection of fungal RNAs
 - Compatible with low-biomass and heterogeneous fungal populations
 - Applicable to complex tissues, including gut and other mucosal organs